-Research focusing on the storage of information in long-term memory provides evidence that mental representations control human actions (Hommel, 1996).
-Additionally, studies show a relation between mental representations and factors that might be influencing performance evaluation, such as visual and motor experience (Heinen et al. 2012; Schack & Mechsner, 2006).
-This is why the aim of this study was to analyze the relation between PE students' mental representation structure and their evaluation of pupils' skill performance, and thus, to answer the question, if the evaluation process is directly influenced by mental representations.
+Research focusing on the storage of information in long-term memory provides that mental representations evidence control human actions (Hommel, 1996).
+Additionally, studies show a relation between mental representations and factors that might be influencing performance

 Results revealed that there is a relation between the mental representation structure and performance evaluation of PE students.
-In line with the hypothesis, the data indicate that the more similar the PE students' mental representation structure of the gymnastics skill compared an experts' mental representation to structure, the more similar the performance evaluation of this skill compared to an experts' performance evaluation.
-In other words. а better structured mental representation leads to a more precise performance evaluation.
+In line with the hypothesis, the data indicate that the more similar the students' representation mental structure of the gymnastics skill compared an experts' mental representation structure, the more similar the performance evaluation of this skill compared to an experts' performance evaluation.
+In other a better structured words, mental representation leads to a more precise performance evaluation.

 First of all, these results indicate, that the structuring of mental representations is one important factor that influences the evaluation process of skill performance as it was assumed by the heuristic concept of Jeraj et al. (2015).
-Part of this process is the detection of errors, which is the result of actual-target-comparison, an the comparison between real and expected performances of the learner.
-The more structured the mental representation in long-term memory of the teacher, the better mav actual-targetbe the comparison, because the concept of how the expected performance of the learner should be like, may be clearer (Cloes, Hilert et al., 1995; Cloes, Premuzak et al., 1995; Jeraj, Hennig et al., 2015).
+Part of this process is the detection of errors, which is the result actual-target-comparison, an comparison between real and expected performances of the learner.
+The more structured the mental representation in long-term memory of the teacher, the better may be the actual-targetcomparison, because the concept of how the expected performance of the learner should be like, may be clearer (Cloes, Hilert et al., 1995; Cloes, Premuzak et al., 1995; Jeraj, Hennig et al., 2015).

-The results of this study complement findings of Pizerra (2012) and Heinen et al. (2012), since they report that motor and visual experience are influencing the judging process.
-Experts outperform novices in judging gymnastic skills - this can be traced back to their motor and visual experience but also (maybe on a superordinate level) to their mental representation structure of the motor skills.
+The results of this study complement findings of Pizerra (2012) and Heinen et al. (2012), since they report that motor and visual experience are influencing the Experts outperform judging process. novices in judging gymnastic skills - this can be traced back to their motor and visual experience but also (maybe on a superordinate level) to their mental representation structure of the motor skills.
 Furthermore, the result of Hoffman and Sembiante (1975), who suggested that teachers' performance evaluation is a function of skill familiarity, is supported by the results of the present study.
-A greater familiarity of an observer with a motor skill, the more structured the observer's mental representation structure of the skill and consequently, the observer's performance evaluation.
+A greater familiarity of an observer with a motor skill, the more structured the observer's mental representation structure of the skill and consequently, observer's performance evaluation.

 Focusing on the group of participants chosen in this study, it is important to consider that evaluation competency plays an essential role in PE.
 For example, central tasks of PE teachers are the provision of feedback, and the grading of pupils (Nicaise et al., 2006).
 In PE practice, it is essential to note that these tasks must be carried out in a short time frame.
 The results of this study indicate, that it might be possible to directly enhance teachers' performance evaluation by influencing and changing the mental representation structures in long-term memory of PE teachers.
 For example, through specific feedback or instructions developed based on the given structures or mental training programs combined with physical practice.
-Frank et al. (2016) showed improvements motor in performance and mental representation structures after mental and physical practice.
+Frank et al. (2016) showed improvements motor in performance and mental representation and physical structures after mental practice.
 Therefore, it should be considered to implement obligatory physical and mental training in the gymnastics training for future PE teachers.